Windows Defender Application Guard overview

 What types of devices should use Application Guard?

-Application Guard has been created to target 3 types of enterprise systems:
+Application Guard has been created to target several types of systems:

 Enterprise desktops.
 These desktops are domain-joined and managed by your organization.
 Configuration management is primarily done through System Center Configuration Manager or Microsoft Intune.
 Employees typically have Standard User privileges and use a high-bandwidth, wired, corporate network.